 Short stories are a staple in my classroom since I try to focus more on independent novel choices and book clubs with my students.
 Short stories are a wonderful way to still have the full class instruction still needed.
-Today, I am sharing two of my favorite Magical Realism short stories that I love to use for teaching theme and symbolism.

 Neil Gaiman’s “Chivalry”

 This is one of the stories in Neil Gaiman’s anthology Smoke and Mirrors.
 My personal favorite is also playing this audiobook while we read since Gaiman reads it!
+However, this recording of LaVar Burton reading it is also LOVELY!

 This beautiful story intertwines the magic of Arthurian legends with the modern world when Mrs. Whitaker (an old widower) purchases the Holy Grail in a secondhand shop and Galahad comes knocking on her door looking for it.
 Mrs. Whitaker refuses to give away the Grail as she likes how it looks on the mantle.
 Galahad is determined and goes on many dangerous quests to find even more magnificent magical totems as well as helping her around the home to trade her for the Grail.